ZeewaqarHaider196/Simple-Chat-Room/README.md

 # Simple-Chat-Room
-The repo contains the Simple Chat Room in C/C++ using socket programming.
+The repo contains a Multi-threaded Simple Chat Room developed in C/C++ using TCP/IP protocol of socket programming.
 There will two separate projects.
 1. Server
 2. Clients